Robo-Sapien/BNF-Grammar-Parser-for-Lua/README.txt

 The code file should be there in the current folder with the name code.txt

-Now plese enter the name of two variables separated by commas to check their name , internal and strucutral equivalence.
+Now please enter the name of two variables separated by commas to check their name , internal and strucutral equivalence.